 What Are the Types of Breast Cancer Treatment?

 Some treatments remove or destroy the disease within the breast and nearby tissues, such as lymph nodes.
 These include:

-Other treatments destroy or control cancer cells all over the body:
+Other treatments destroy or control cancer cells all over your body:

-- Hormone therapy uses drugs to prevent hormones, especially estrogen, from fueling the growth of breast cancer cells.
-Medicines include tamoxifen (Nolvadex, Soltamox) for women before and after menopause and aromatase inhibitors including anastrozole (Arimidex), exemestane (Aromasin), and letrozole (Femara) for postmenopausal women.
-Side effects can include hot flashes and vaginal dryness.
+Hormone therapy uses drugs to prevent hormones, especially estrogen, from fueling the growth of breast cancer cells.
+Without estrogen, tumors dependent on this hormone for growth will shrink.
+Medicines include tamoxifen (Nolvadex) for women before and after menopause and aromatase inhibitors including anastrozole (Arimidex), exemestane (Aromasin), and letrozole (Femara) for postmenopausal women.
 Some types of this therapy work by stopping the ovaries from making hormones, either through surgery or medication.
 Fulvestrant (Faslodex) is an injection that keeps estrogen from attaching to cancer cells.